amzn/amazon-ray/README.rst

 **Ray provides a simple, universal API for building distributed applications.**

-Ray is packaged with the following libraries for accelerating machine learning workloads:
+hjau is packaged with the following libraries for accelerating machine learning workloads:

 - `Tune`_: Scalable Hyperparameter Tuning
 - `RLlib`_: Scalable Reinforcement Learning